Microfluidics for Transmission Electron Microscopy: Characterization of Copper Electrodeposition

 - The ability to obtain electronic structure information

-Liquid-phase transmission electron microscopy (LPTEM) is a powerful in situ visualization technique for directly characterizing nanomaterials in the liquid state.
-This technique currently enables it to visually study a variety of topics, from life science to material science.
-Examples of measurements enabled by this technique are biomineralization processes, material changes during the cycling of batteries, the growth of metallic nanoparticles or structures in liquid, and electrochemical processes such as metal deposition.
+Liquid-phase transmission electron microscopy (LPTEM), also known as in-situ liquid-phase transmission electron microscopy, is a powerful in situ visualization technique for directly characterizing nanomaterials in the liquid state.
+This technique currently enables researchers to visually study phenomena in a variety of fields, from life sciences to materials science.
+Examples of phenomena that can be measured with this technique are biomineralization processes, material changes during battery cycling, growth of metallic nanoparticles or structures in liquid, and electrochemical processes such as metal deposition.

-However, existing LPTEM techniques frequently suffer from a lack of fluidic control and undesirable electron beam irradiation effects, which limits the use of analytical TEM approaches and produces unreplicable experiment results.
-To solve this problem, we use precision and control of microfluidics in transmission electron microscopy experiments.
+However, existing LPTEM techniques frequently suffer from a lack of fluidic control and undesirable electron beam irradiation effects, which limits the use of analytical TEM approaches and produces irreplicable experimental results.
+To solve this problem, we use the precision and control of microfluidics in our transmission electron microscopy experiments.

-Metallic or alloy nanostructures show benefits from increasing the contact area with the reaction medium, and accelerating mass/ion transportation in chemical or electrochemical reactions.
-Direct observation of formation processes as well as in-situ characterization of nanostructures to monitor the evolution of structural parameters are crucial to yield materials that deliver optimized performance.
+Metallic or alloy nanostructures show benefits from increasing the contact area with the reaction medium and accelerating mass/ion transportation in chemical or electrochemical reactions.
+Direct observation of formation processes, as well as in-situ characterization of nanostructures to monitor the evolution of structural parameters, are crucial to producing materials that deliver optimized performance.

-In order to control this parameter evolution reliably and efficiently, DENSsolutions, in collaboration with Fluigent, implemented an LPTEM system employing pressure-based flow controllers and a dedicated Nano-Cell design.
-This system, which applies microfluidics to transmission electron microscopy experiments, ensures a constant and well-defined flow on the sample area, and enables full control of the liquid environment.
-As a result, the user is able to reliably measure the correlation between materials processing, structure, properties, and performance, while observing real-time dynamics in liquid as a function of either heat or biasing.
+To control this parameter evolution reliably and efficiently, DENSsolutions, in collaboration with Fluigent, implemented an LPTEM system employing pressure-based flow controllers and a dedicated Nano-Cell design.
+This system, which applies microfluidics to transmission electron microscopy experiments, ensures a constant and well-defined flow to the sample area and enables full control of the liquid environment.
+As a result, the user is able to reliably measure the correlations between materials processing, structure, properties, and performance, while also observing real-time dynamics in liquid as a function of either heat or biasing.

-The Stream Nano-Cell is a an advanced flow cell for controlling liquid environment within the microscope.
+The Stream Nano-Cell is an advanced flow cell for controlling the liquid environment within the microscope.

 FEI Titan 80-300.